-In this 5-minute read, you’ll see how the way you connect personnel with new opportunities isn’t so different from sourcing externally.
+In this 5-minute read, you’ll see how the way you connect employees with new opportunities isn’t so different from sourcing externally.
 Except for one key difference: internal hires result in reduced recruitment marketing costs, speed, and retention in times of transition.

 Your top candidates may be within your existing workforce

 Internal mobility isn’t a new focus, but it’s now a key differentiator for current and future talent management.
-When COVID-19 hit, HR’s top priority wasn’t to hire new personnel.
+When COVID-19 hit, HR’s top priority wasn’t to hire new employees.
 It was to keep their workforce productive and safe while we all figured out what was next.

 Efficiently hiring internal talent comes down to understanding the tech and mindset to make it quick and turnkey for your talent team.